 You’ve heard over and over to know your audience and speak to them, but creating an amazing landing page requires a bit more information about your typical customer.
 What are the pain points driving them to come to your page in the first place?

-Look at the search phrases most used by people looking for a product or service such as yours.
+Look at the search phrases most used by people looking for a product or service such as yours or use the Squarespace poll to engage and learn even more about your audience.
 Talk to your customers about the problem they faced when they found you.
 Answer those questions up front, and you’ll have a higher success in converting site visitors into leads.

 RefiJet knows people coming to their pages might be looking for a lower rate on their motorcycle loan.
 They mention some of the reasons people search for refinancing, such as lower monthly payments, better interest rates, and buying out a lease.